awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 Currently, there is no way to remove a `plugins.zip` or `requirements.txt` from an environment once they’ve been added, but we're working on the issue\.
 In the interim, a workaround is to point to an empty text or zip file, respectively\.

+### Why is a self\-referencing rule required on the VPC security group?<a name="remove-sg-rule"></a>

+By creating a self\-referencing rule, you can restrict the source to the same security group in the VPC, and it's not open to all networks\.

 ## DAGs<a name="q-dags"></a>

 ### Can I use the `PythonVirtualenvOperator`?<a name="virtual-env-dags"></a>

-The `PythonVirtualenvOperator` is not currently supported on Amazon MWAA, and though we're working to include it, we recommend using external containers to run custom workloads\.
-For sample code, see [Using Amazon MWAA with Amazon EKS](mwaa-eks-example.md)\.
+The `PythonVirtualenvOperator` is not explicitly supported on Amazon MWAA, but you can create a custom plugin that uses the `PythonVirtualenvOperator`\.
+For sample code, see [Creating a custom plugin for Apache Airflow PythonVirtualenvOperator](samples-virtualenv.md)\.

 ### How long does it take Amazon MWAA to recognize a new DAG file?<a name="recog-dag"></a>